connamara/cuke_mem/README.md

 Licensing
 =========

 cuke\_mem is Copyright © 2013 Connamara Systems, llc.

-It is GPL licensed software, and may be redistributed under the terms specified by the [LICENSE](https://github.com/connamara/cuke_mem/blob/master/LICENSE.txt) file.
-[Contact Us](info@connamara.com) for commercial licensing and support services.
+This software is available under the GPL and a commercial license.
+Please see the [LICENSE](https://github.com/connamara/cuke_mem/blob/master/LICENSE.txt) file for the terms specified by the GPL license.
+The commercial license offers more flexible licensing terms compared to the GPL, and includes support services.
+[Contact us](info@connamara.com) for more information on the Connamara commercial license, what it enables, and how you can start developing with it.